youssefaltai/reminderd/README.md

 ### Features

-- **Reminder Notifications**: reminderd periodically checks for due reminders and sends notifications using `dunstify`.
+- **Reminder Notifications**: reminderd periodically checks for due reminders and sends notifications.
 - **Easy-to-Use**: Add, remove, and list reminders using the companion script, **reminderctl**.
+- **Repeat Reminders**: Reminders can be set to repeat at custom intervals.
+- **Customizable**: Reminders can be customized by specifying a summary, description, icon, and urgency level.

 ### Usage Scenario

 The typical use case for **reminderd** is to run it on startup in your `~/.xinitrc` or a similar startup script.
 Once running, it continuously checks for reminders and displays notifications when they are due.

 ## Getting Started